-Neurostimulation is the surgical technique of neuromodulation involving a spinal cord or subcutaneous (peripheral) electrical electrode.
+Neurostimulation is the surgical technique of neuromodulation involving the placement of electrodes on the spinal cord or peripheral nerves.
 The electrode for spinal cord stimulation is placed onto the dura (protective membrane of the spinal cord) through an incision and some small amount of bone removal to access the inside of the spinal canal.
+Alternatively, electrodes are placed on the peripheral nerves either via surgical exposure or via needle placement.

 The wires from the electrode are then tunneled under the skin to the site of the IPG (implantable pulse generator).